 3. Grand Ventron

 From the col d’Oderen, forest climb up to the summit pastures.
 550 m climb, 3h.
-One of the finest 360° views of the massif, Hohneck, Ballon d’Alsace and Thur valley.
+One of the finest 360° views of the massif, with the Hohneck, Ballon d’Alsace and Thur valley all visible.

 4. Kastelberg pastures